MK316/Applied-linguistics/contents/2Intro_AppLing_Ch1.md

 + Examines how language maintains or challenges social structures
 + Closely associated with critical discourse traditions

-## 3 Source vs Target What Is Being Applied
+## 3 Source vs Target: What Is Being Applied

 A central debate concerns whether applied linguistics should be defined by its source or its target.